washingtonyachtclub/documents/WYC_Policies.md

 The test must be performed in a Laser and qualifies the holder to sail the Laser and Bravo.
 The test may be performed in a Laser Radial at the discretion of the examiner.

 ##### Double-Handed Intermediate
-The test may be performed in an FJ, Laser II, Vision, or 470, and this Rating qualifies the holder to sail the boats in the Double-Handed and Daysailer Fleets.This Rating also qualifies the holder to obtain the Lake Sailor Specialty Rating and the Performance Boat Specialty Rig Ratings.
+The test may be performed in an FJ, Laser II, Vision, or 470, and this Rating qualifies the holder to sail the boats in the Double-Handed and Daysailer Fleets.
+This Rating also qualifies the holder to obtain the Lake Sailor Specialty Rating and the Performance Boat Specialty Rig Ratings.

 ##### Sailboard Intermediate
 The test may be performed using any Sailboard and qualifies the holder to sail all club Sailboards.